 People should naturally be able to talk to each other without having to crane their necks or shout across the room.
 Position the sofas and chairs to face each other (not necessarily straight on, but close), and so they are close enough that people can converse without raising their voices.
 If the room is too large, create multiple conversation areas.

 Find Balance When Arranging Furniture

 Balance is always important in decorating, and never more so than when arranging furniture and other items in your living room.
-Consider both size and placement of the various pieces, making sure not to group all the large or small pieces in one area or to one side of the room, which can make space feel lopsided and a little unsettling.
+Consider both size and placement of the various pieces, making sure not to group all the large or small pieces in one area or to one side of the room, which can make the space feel lopsided and a little unsettling.
 Also make sure there’s variety in the shapes—if you’ve got straight-lined seating, for example, consider a round coffee table.

 Consider Traffic Flow